solace-fi/solace-docs/docs/protocol/product-design.md

 - Solace only pays out financial loss and not the overall position covered by end customer
 - Reduces overall risk for Solace and enables platform to grow through smaller investments in newer protocols while balancing risk across its entire portfolio

-## System Components

-Solace is a system with many interconnected components, each fulfilling its role providing overall integrity to the protocol.
-Below are the major components of this protocol and their purpose:

-1. **Products**: a group of optimally-priced smart contract coverage products for platforms and protocols on Ethereum delivered for the end-user.

-2. **Risk Assessment & Pricing**: The central part of the protocol that assesses the risk of the platform and individual products and computes the premium prices.

-3. **Capital Pool**: Efficiently manages the pooled capital backing the risks by maintaining solvency while providing adequate investment returns for the risks taken.

-4. **Governance Module**: Decentralized process that directs the protocol, defines incentives, develops new products, assesses risk, updates system components and provides coverage for the Solace protocol in case of an incident.

-5. **Claims Adjuster**: A module that manages the claims, evaluates financial losses carried, and makes pay-outs to the policyholders.

-To purchase the coverage, users will need to confirm that they have an insurable interest in a specific contract.
-Then in case of a valid claim, the financial loss carried by the policyholder will be automatically evaluated and paid out (within the coverage limit chosen by the user).
-As users buy coverage policies, they receive an ERC721 token as their policy contract.
-Each tokenized policy will provide the user with options to update the term of the policy, cancel the policy and get a pro-rated refund (minus a fee) and open a claim.
-All functionality available through the solace.fi web interface.
-Coverage policies denominated in Ether.

-Here is a step-by-step guide of what a standard process of buying coverage on Solace protocol looks like:

-1. Connect your wallet
-2. Choose a platform and the positions you want covered.
-3. Enter the number of days you would like to receive coverage for the position, and the coverage amount.
-4. Purchase the policy and submit the transaction
-5. Once the transaction has been successfully mined, you receive the policy.

 Products

 **Solace will provide coverage policies across following exploits types:**